After Earth: Production

+Music

 On May 3, 2013, it was revealed that Korean-American singer Jay Park would be participating on the official soundtrack of the film in Korea, with a song titled "I Like 2 Party".
 Then on May 5, 2013, another 30-second snippet of the song was then released with another teaser and trailer.

+In July 2012, it was announced that James Newton Howard would score music for the film in his seventh and final collaboration with the director.
+An album consisting of Howard's score was released through Sony Masterworks on May 28, 2013.

 Marketing

+Promotional materials

 The estimated worldwide marketing budget for After Earth was approximately $100 million in addition to the $130 million budget to produce the film.
 Initial marketing began online with an internet marketing campaign on Facebook and Google+, including a teaser trailer.
 Alongside the Facebook marketing is a Web 2.0 site that lets people scroll through different images and paragraphs in a complex dynamic way.
 An image of Jaden's character "Kitai" in costume was released online on February 15, 2012.
 Later on in the same year, another theatrical teaser was released alongside a trailer for the competing Joseph Kosinski film Oblivion.
 On March 12, a modified version of After Earth's theatrical teaser was released as the official trailer.
 The official trailer was broadcast as a TV Spot during late May 2013.
 The trailer featured the menu music of the video game Deus Ex: Human Revolution, composed by Michael McCann.

 In a stark contrast to his previous films, Shyamalan's name was notably absent from several trailers, TV commercials, and marketing signage.
 Instead, Sony Pictures opted to feature Will and Jaden Smith prominently in the marketing campaign.
 Sony's worldwide marketing and distribution chairman, Jeff Blake, said that "Night is, without a doubt, a world-class filmmaker who we were thrilled to team up with on this project," but "Together, we decided to focus our campaign on both the action and both Will and Jaden given that 'After Earth' is an adventure story of a father and son."
 Alex Suskind of Moviefone pointed out to Shyamalan that After Earth was not being marketed on the strength of his name unlike his previous projects, to which he responded, "There's such a specific expectation that comes with a name.
 It's nice to have people watch the movie and then have them talk about the storyteller; it's a healthy balance."